bessouat/genereek/README.md

 #The sequence module

-The sequence module is a <a href="system/addons/modules/sequence.js">piece of javascript</a> set to manage a natural move for the transition (position, color, focus, etc.) of an object from a value A to a value B.
+The sequence module is a <a target="_blank" href="system/addons/modules/sequence.js">piece of javascript</a> set to manage a natural move for the transition (position, color, focus, etc.) of an object from a value A to a value B.

 This module use no effect by default and each transition take 1 second, but you can manage default value with some optional tags :